Take a SERC Facilitated DeCal

 1 unit, Thursdays 5-6pm

 We all know energy is vital to today’s society, but burning fossil fuels to meet our demand is driving global warming.
 The new RE & EJ DeCal addresses the need for fair and clean energy in society as a way to combat injustice and climate change.
 The class will explore renewable energy, environmental justice, and their connection in the fight against the climate crisis through facilitator presentations, class discussions, and guest speakers.
+Fill out this interest form to receive the course number and enroll.

 Intro to Composting & Vermiculture